Iswariya-LMNAs/LATP/README.md

 -  **Centralized Test Management:** Store all your test data in one place, making it easy to manage and update tests for your application.

-# Lens AI Test Pilot - Setup and Testing Guide
+# Setup and Testing Guide

 This guide explains how to set up **Lens AI Test Pilot** in two scenarios: